zsb8/Dapr_API_services/README.md

 }

 ```
-then you will see this result in the Postman:
+Then you will get this result in the your Postman:
 ![image](https://user-images.githubusercontent.com/75282285/147959279-5653129b-9f31-4ced-bf1f-60370a4cf72d.png)

 # Kubernetes